json-schema-org/json-schema-spec/jsonschema-core.md

 Values for this property are defined elsewhere in this and other documents, and by other parties.

-#### The `$vocabulary` Keyword

-The `$vocabulary` keyword is used in meta-schemas to identify the vocabularies available for use in schemas described by that meta-schema, and whether each vocabulary is required or optional.
-Together, this information forms a dialect.

-The value of this keyword MUST be an object.
-The property names in the object MUST be IRIs (containing a scheme) and each IRI MUST be normalized.
-Each IRI that appears as a property name identifies a specific set of keywords and their semantics.

-The IRI MAY be a URL, but the nature of the retrievable resource is currently undefined, and reserved for future use.
-Vocabulary authors MAY use the URL of the vocabulary specification, in a human-readable media type such as `text/html` or `text/plain`, as the vocabulary IRI.[^2]

-[^2]: Vocabulary documents may be added in forthcoming drafts.
-For now, identifying the keyword set is deemed sufficient as that, along with meta-schema validation, is how the current "vocabularies" work today.
-Any future vocabulary document format will be specified as a JSON document, so using `text/html` or other non-JSON formats in the meantime will not produce any future ambiguity.

-The values of the object properties MUST be booleans.
-If the value is true, then the vocabulary MUST be considered to be required.
-If the value is false, then the vocabulary MUST be considered to be optional.

-##### Required, optional, and omitted vocabularies

-A schema is said to use a dialect and its constituent vocabularies if it is associated with a meta-schema defining the dialect with `$vocabulary`, either through `$schema`, through appropriately defined media type parameters or link relation types, or through documented default implementation-defined behavior in the absence of an explicit meta-schema.
-If a meta-schema does not contain `$vocabulary`, the set of vocabularies in use is determined according to
-{{default-vocabs}}.

-Any vocabulary in use by a schema and understood by the implementation MUST be processed in a manner consistent with the semantic definitions contained within the vocabulary, regardless of whether that vocabulary is required or optional.

-Any vocabulary that is not present in `$vocabulary` MUST NOT be made available for use in schemas described by that meta-schema, except for the core vocabulary as specified by the introduction to {{core}}.

-Implementations that do not support a vocabulary required by a schema MUST refuse to process that schema.

-Implementations that do not support a vocabulary that is optionally used by a schema SHOULD proceed with processing the schema.
-The keywords will be considered to be unrecognized keywords as addressed by {{unrecognized}}.

-##### Vocabularies are schema resource-scoped

-The `$vocabulary` keyword SHOULD be used in the root schema of any schema resource intended for use as a meta-schema.
-It MUST NOT appear in subschemas.

-The `$vocabulary` keyword MUST be ignored in schema resources that are not being processed as a meta-schema.
-This allows validating a meta-schema M against its own meta-schema M' without requiring the validator to understand the vocabularies declared by M.

-##### Vocabulary and non-vocabulary keywords

-Keywords from different vocabularies, as well as non-vocabulary extension keywords, can have identical names.
-These are not considered to be the same keyword from the perspective of enabling or disabling them through `$vocabulary`.

-In particular the keywords defined in this specification and its companion documents MUST be considered to be vocabulary keywords, with availability governed by `$vocabulary` even in implementations that do not support any extension vocabularies.

-Guidance regarding vocabularies with identically-named keywords is provided in
-{{vocab-practices}}.

-##### Default vocabularies {#default-vocabs}

-If `$vocabulary` is absent, an implementation MAY determine behavior based on the meta-schema if it is recognized from the IRI value of the referring schema's `$schema` keyword.
-This is how behavior (such as Hyper-Schema usage) has been recognized prior to the existence of vocabularies.

-If the meta-schema, as referenced by the schema, is not recognized, or is missing, then the behavior is implementation-defined.
-If the implementation proceeds with processing the schema, it MUST assume the use of the core vocabulary.
-If the implementation is built for a specific purpose, then it SHOULD assume the use of all of the most relevant vocabularies for that purpose.

-For example, an implementation that is a validator SHOULD assume the use of all vocabularies in this specification and the companion Validation specification.

-##### Non-inheritability of vocabularies

-Note that the processing restrictions on `$vocabulary` mean that meta-schemas that reference other meta-schemas using `$ref` or similar keywords do not automatically inherit the vocabulary declarations of those other meta-schemas.
-All such declarations must be repeated in the root of each schema document intended for use as a meta-schema.
-This is demonstrated in [the example meta-schema](#example-meta-schema).[^3]

-[^3]: This requirement allows implementations to find all vocabulary requirement information in a single place for each meta-schema.
-As schema extensibility means that there are endless potential ways to combine more fine-grained meta-schemas by reference, requiring implementations to anticipate all possibilities and search for vocabularies in referenced meta-schemas would be overly burdensome.

-#### Updates to Meta-Schema and Vocabulary IRIs

-Updated vocabulary and meta-schema IRIs MAY be published between specification drafts in order to correct errors.
-Implementations SHOULD consider IRIs dated after this specification draft and before the next to indicate the same syntax and semantics as those listed here.

 ### Base IRI, Anchors, and Dereferencing